 A white wire can be used as a hot conductor, but it must have its color changed to something other than white, gray, or green.
 Electrical tape or a permanent ink marker are two common methods for changing the color of wires.
 Unfortunately the re-identification of the white wire does not always occur as evidenced in the above picture.

-Another visitor to MrElectrician.TV sent me the photo below of what he found when he lowered the canopy cover for an existing light fixture in his 1906 home.
+Another visitor to MrElectrician.TV sent me the photo below of what he found when he lowered the canopy cover on an existing light fixture in his 1906 home.

 The house from the above photo was originally piped for gas lighting.
 At some point in its history electrical wiring was installed.
 Normally in a gas to electricity retrofit, a pancake electrical box would slide over the gas pipe and a set screw would lock it in place.
 The new BX wiring would have terminated in the pancake box.

 The ceiling light fixtures from that era mounted differently than the light fixtures of today in order to accommodate the gas pipes.
-I surmise that at some point someone wanted a new modern light fixture and found it would not mount onto the old pancake box.
+I surmise that at some point someone wanted a new modern light fixture and found it would not mount onto the old pancake box or gas pipe.
 So the pancake box was removed and the bracket that normally mounts on an electrical box was screwed directly to the ceiling.

 This is the wrong way.
 The wires are not protected in an electrical box and the grounding continuity through the BX armor is lost.

 I suggested that the homeowner install an adjustable ceiling fan brace and box that would retrofit inside of the existing hole in the ceiling.
-However the problem is with that old gas pipe protruding from the ceiling.
-It appears that someone already tried to remove it.
+However the problem is that old gas pipe protruding from the ceiling.
+It appears that someone already tried to remove it without much success.

 On the center stud of the above pancake box is a brass screw-on cap.
 I forget how it was used, but I think it had to do with hanging light fixtures.